 Toddlers need to learn how to substitute whining or moaning for words and for many toddlers, this is a hard skill to master.

-If your child is moaning then get down to their level and acknowledge that they are wanting to tell you something.
-Acknowledge that they may be tired, hungry or want your attention and then offer them the words they need to use instead:
+If your child is moaning then get down to their level and acknowledge that they want to tell you something.
+Acknowledge that they may be tired, hungry, or want your attention, and then offer them the words they need to use instead:

 Encourage them to say these words before you pick them up or give them what they want…

-And always make sure you are talking to them at their level whilst making eye contact.
+Always make sure you are talking to them at their level while making eye contact.

 A great book for helping your toddler expand their vocabulary is the timeless classic The Best Word Book Ever by Richard Scarry.